 What do early years providers need to do?

-Designate a teacher to be responsible for co-ordinating SEN provision (the The Role of the Special Educational Needs Co-ordinator (SENCO))
+Designate a teacher to be responsible for co-ordinating SEN provision (The Role of the Special Educational Needs Co-ordinator (SENCO)).

 Identify and assess the needs of all children throughout the early years.
 Do not wait for formal progress checks, such as the integrated review or the EYFS Profile, to identify any concerns as early identification and action are seen as critical to a child's future progress and outcomes.